luehrsenheinrich/postcss-wp-global-styles/README.md

 Default: [defaultMetadataGenerator]

+The function to generate the AST representation of the generated CSS classes for the color palette.

+#### `colorGradientGenerator`

+Type: `Function`

+Default: [defaultMetadataGenerator]

+The function to generate the AST representation of the generated CSS classes for color gradients.

+#### `typographyFontSizesGenerator`

+Type: `Function`

+Default: [defaultMetadataGenerator]

+The function to generate the AST representation of the generated CSS classes for the font sizes.

+#### `typographyFontFamiliesGenerator`

+Type: `Function`

+Default: [defaultMetadataGenerator]

-The function to generate the AST representation for the generated CSS classes.
+The function to generate the AST representation of the generated CSS classes for the font families.

 [defaultMetadataGenerator]: https://github.com/luehrsenheinrich/postcss-wp-global-styles/blob/96026b5d9970589630345347db07a0ccce4f955a/lib/defaultGeneratorFunctions.js#L11